egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 * iii.
 What can you say about the adjacency matrices of two isomorphic graphs?

-Since the number of verticies, edges and connectivities are the same among these two the adjency matricies could be transformed to each other by reordering the rows or the columns.
+Since the number of vertices, edges, and connectivities are the same among these two, the adjacency matrices could be transformed into each other by reordering the rows or the columns.

 **10** Imagine we build a user-item collaborative filtering system to recommend to each user items similar to the items they’ve bought before.

 * i.
 You can build either a user-item matrix or an item-item matrix.
 What are the pros and cons of each approach?

-User-item matrix is more powerful in recommendation but the memory requirement of this matrix is also can be really big especially if there are lots of customers.
-Item-item matrix on the othr hand is lot more memory friendly, however it is not customer spesific i.e. treats all the customers the same and this may not be optimal.
+User-item matrix is more powerful for personalized recommendations but can require significant memory, especially with a large customer base.
+The item-item matrix, on the other hand, is more memory-efficient but is not customer-specific.
+It treats all customers the same, which may not be optimal.

 * ii.
 How would you handle a new user who hasn’t made any purchases in the past?